NewMD-org/.github/profile/README.md

 ## About Us

-### NewMD is an organization that dedicated to the improvement of user experiences of Mingdao High School's current website.
+#### NewMD is an organization dedicated to improving user experiences of Mingdao High School's current website.
+Our goals are to improve the loading time of the timetable, decrease the chance for the website to crash, and beautify the appearance of the timetable.

 <br></br>